sabretrack/Ember-Calculator/README.md

 ### didInsertElement(){ }
 * `this.calculatorRoute` variable is set inside "routes/calculator.js".
 Every time the "theme" component is called, it will know if it is currently on the "/calculator" page or not.

 * `this.isCalculatorRoute` will update to "true" or "false" depending on what page the user is currently on.
-It is used as a roundabout way to trigger the if statement inside "setThemeAction()" without generating routing errors in integration tests.
+It is used as a roundabout way to trigger the if statement inside "actions:setThemeAction()" without generating routing errors during integration tests.

 * `localStorageTheme` variable gets "localActiveTheme" from localstorage.
 The app will remember what the latest "activeTheme"  is when navigating through the pages or coming back at a later date.
 If "localActiveTheme" is not defined, it will be set to "default" ("default" is set in "app/services/theme.js").